Are there any benefits to practicing yoga for cerebral palsy?

 Poses can be adjusted, and meditation can be guided to help children achieve physical and psychological relief.
 For those who are religious, meditation can also be used as a time to pray and reflect, which enhances spiritual well-being.

 It’s important to remind children that they shouldn’t force a position if they feel any sort of pain or discomfort.

 Yoga should not be stressful, and children should feel relaxed and comfortable.

 Your child may not be able to do every pose and that’s absolutely okay because every case of cerebral palsy is unique.

+A frequent request of yoga instructors is to “listen” to your own body and to do what feels appropriate for you.
 Encourage your child to focus on what they can do, and they’ll gradually improve.

 Examples of Yoga for Cerebral Palsy